 For more information, visit azgovernor.gov/governor/reopening-guidance.

-Retail businesses should limit the number of people who can enter the store at one time, encourage social distancing inside the store, provide masks and gloves to employees who wish to use them, clean and sanitize surfaces that are frequently touched, and put up signs around the store reminding customers about COVID-19 health guidelines.
+Arkansas is following the CDC guidelines where fully vaccinated residents no longer have to wear a mask while in public.
+Retail businesses must still limit the number of people who can enter the store at one time, encourage social distancing inside the store, provide masks and gloves to employees who wish to use them, clean and sanitize surfaces that are frequently touched, and put up signs around the store reminding customers about COVID-19 health guidelines.

 For more information, visit www.healthy.arkansas.gov/programs-services/topics/novel-coronavirus.

 There are a total of 58 different counties in California, all with their own regulations.
 The details for each county can be found on the California government’s website.
-Depending on the severity of the spreading of the virus in each county, retail businesses can operate at 25% capacity (for widespread) or 50% capacity (for substantial).
+California is looking to fully reopen by June 15, and all industries across the state can return to usual operations with common-sense risk reduction measures such as masking and vaccinations.